rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows.md

 #### Interactive installation

-Use the Windows package installer (`msiexec.exe`) to install the Cloud Backup agent in interactive mode.
+Use the Windows&reg; package installer (`msiexec.exe`) to install the Cloud Backup agent in interactive mode.
 This command launches the Cloud Backup Setup Wizard.
-Enter this code at the Windows command line to begin interactive installation:
+Enter this code at the Windows&reg; command line to begin interactive installation:

     msiexec /i driveclient-1.18.007148-en-us.msi